-Commentary: A number of options for how voting proceeds are possible, such as block voting, with each member voting for the number of candidates that are due to be elected.
+Commentary: A number of options for how voting proceeds are possible, such as a single round of voting for all members of the Board, with each member of the Network voting for the number of candidates that are due to be elected.
 According to the approach in this Model Constitution, the Board selects members for individual positions, such as the President and Secretary, but this could also be done at a general meeting (in which case the voting system would need to be designed to allow for this).